 The Endurance advantage plan is the highest tier of coverage offered by the Best Overall provider from our reviews and covers vehicles over 200k miles.
 CARCHEX, which we’ve rated as Best For Used Cars, offers warranties for cars with up to 250k miles.

-Olive and ForeverCar also offer unlimited-mileage warranties.
+Olive and ForeverCar offer unlimited-mileage warranties for cars over 200k miles.
 Be aware that there are time restrictions, though, so the warranty won’t last forever.

 Extended Warranties For Cars Over 100K Miles Cost

 The average extended car warranty for used vehicles ranges from $350-$700 per year.
 Every car and policy is different as age and mileage are huge factors in determining extended car warranty cost.
 Generally, cars with higher age and miles have higher prices.
 That said, there are many providers who offer very affordable powertrain plans that are very affordable for cars with over 100k miles.

 Are Extended Warranties Worth It For Cars Over 100K Miles?